 Gainesville (Alachua County)

 Gainesville is much more than just a college town.
 While the University of Florida provides a steady heartbeat of energy and innovation, the city has a deep-rooted culture of arts and nature.
 The healthcare sector here is top-tier, making it a hub for professionals.
 It is consistently ranked among the top cities in North Florida because of its walkable neighborhoods and vibrant downtown area.
+For those considering a move to the area, explore available homes for sale in Alachua County FL to discover neighborhoods that match your lifestyle and budget.

 St. Augustine (St. Johns County)